spookirs/average-sep-lap/README.md

 - Track Average Lap Time: Tracks the player's average lap time in the Hallowed Sepulchre.
 - Color-coded Times: Display the lap time in different colors (green, yellow, red) based on user-defined thresholds.
 - Configurable Time Thresholds: Allows players to set their own thresholds for the color changes (Green, Yellow, Red) via the RuneLite config panel.

+## How to reset?
+- Right-click -> Reset on Mysterious Stranger in the lobby